Dear Reader, this post is available in audio form as well, you can listen now or download for later use.

 Okay, that’s a pretty lofty goal, but I believe in setting big goals and then hammering away at them.

-This passion of mine to help those who are experiencing death started when I was 21 years old, a senior in college, and my 90 year old grandmother was dying.
-I was consistently questioning my mother and my aunt about the choices they were making (putting in a pacemaker, keeping her on IV fluids when her veins were collapsing) to extend my 90 year old grandmother’s life when it was so clear to her and to her doctors that she was actively dying.
-My mother later said that neither she or my aunt or uncles were prepared to face their mother’s death so they made choices that, in hindsight, were not really in their mother’s best interest.
+This passion of mine to help those who are experiencing death started when I was 21 years old, a senior in college, and my 90-year-old grandmother was dying.
+I was constantly questioning my mother and my aunt about the choices they were making (putting in a pacemaker, keeping her on IV fluids when her veins were collapsing) to extend my 90-year-old grandmother’s life.
+It was so clear to my grandmother, and to her doctors, that she was actively dying.
+My mother later said that neither she nor my aunt or uncles were prepared to face their mother’s death.
+In hindsight, they made choices that were not really in their mother’s best interest.

 So I thought I’d write a little blog site and see if anyone out there might be interested in this type of information.
 I have never marketed this blog, there are no sponsors, there is no money made in doing this work.
 I am just grateful that sometimes my readers leave comments letting me know that these posts truly helped them or those they were caring for at the end of life.
-And three years later, this blog has approximately 300+ views a day and is read in 120 countries.
+And six years later, this blog has approximately has been viewed by more than 400,000 users and is read regularly in 173+ countries.

 Some of the more frequent questions I get asked are these: how can you tell if someone is dying, so I wrote the post Is My Mom Dying? to help you if that is your concern.
 What kind of medical support can you get through hospice, What is Hospice?
 How Do I Get It? was developed to address basic questions about hospice services.

 If you want ideas on how to visit someone who is very ill or is dying, check out the post Visiting a Sickbed or Deathbed: What do you bring, do or say?
-This post was inspired by my young hair stylist, Vanessa, who wanted to know what she could “do” when visiting her great grandmother who was dying.
+This post was inspired by my young hairstylist, Vanessa, who wanted to know what she could “do” when visiting her great-grandmother who was dying.
 It seems that we feel awkward visiting someone who is ill or dying because we don’t know what to do to help them feel better.
-This post is extensive in listing ideas of how to make a visit more comfortable for person you are visiting and for yourself.
+This post is extensive in listing ideas of how to make a visit more comfortable for the person you are visiting and for yourself.

 It is my experience that we Americans have odd, preconceived notions about how easy death will be, and, collectively, we take a head in the sand position that no planning is necessary.
 Right?

 But we Americans should not despair.
 We are not alone in this lack of knowledge about death as a process.
-I know this as a fact because this blog is being read in more than 119 other countries around the world.
+I know this for a fact because this blog is being read in more than 173 countries around the world.

 One of the other questions I get asked all the time is this: if I have not gone to church or been a religious kind of person, can I still have a funeral?
 I wrote a post on Creative Celebrations to answer this question and to encourage people to make their own plans for a gathering of family and friends, either before or after their death.
 I tell my clients that gatherings can be as simple as potluck lunches or dinners with people sharing memories, or as elaborate as any ceremony they would like to design.
 The main point is to write your plan out on paper and give copies of the plan to those who will take care of your body and your wishes after your death.
 Alright, you can put that into an email if that’s easier for you, just remember to tell the people receiving it that they need to archive it to disk….and remember where they saved it.